Kokerbin Rock

 Kokerbin Rock, also known as Kokerbin Hill, is a granite rock formation located within Kokerbin Nature Reserve in the Wheatbelt region of Western Australia.
-The area has special significance for the Nyoongar.
+The area has special significance for the Noongar.
 There are claims that Kokerbin Rock is the third largest monolith in Australia, with Mount Wudinna in South Australia being the second largest and Uluru in the Northern Territory being the largest.

 Kokerbin Nature Reserve was established in 1991, and has an area of 91 ha.
 It is approximately 40 km east of Quairading and 30 km south of Kellerberrin by road.

 Description

 Caves, rock formations, and the summit are accessible by marked bush walks.

 The rock formations include a wave rock formation, Dog Rock and Devil's Marbles.
 On the western side of Kokerbin Rock is a historic stone well and an old school site, remainders of early European settlement.

 A picnic area and toilet facilities are located on the eastern side of Kokerbin Rock.